Why is your firm named ‘St. Nicholas’?

 Why should I move my assets to St. Nicholas?

 We accept that investment management has become somewhat of a commodity.
 Most investors pay a lot for less-than-market performance.
-We have a successful equity approach that consistently beats the market.
+We have a successful equity approach that has historically beaten the market.
 More importantly, we have people – people that can answer to you directly.
 The Financial Services industry has grown to the point where million-dollar accounts are relegated to back-office “1-800” desks that completely eliminate the possibility of manager/client interaction.
 We want to fill the gap and provide quality service to all accounts.
 Many qualified investors are now being cast aside by the bigger financial services providers, and we think this is wrong.
-You should be able to talk to the person managing your money, and you should be able to do that at a reasonable price.
+You should be able to talk to the person managing your money, and you should be able to do that for a reasonable price.

 You’re located in Jacksonville, Florida – what if I don’t live there?